hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 585

 It is not for a believer to kill another believer except by mistake.
 Whoever kills a believer by mistake must free a believing slave and pay blood money to his family, unless they waive it as an act of charity.
 But if the victim was a believer and belonged to people at war with you, then a believing slave must be freed.
-If he belonged to a people with whom you have a treaty, then blood money must be paid to his family and freeing a believing slave.
+If he belonged to a people with whom you have a treaty, then blood money must be paid to his family and freeing of a believing slave.
 Anyone who is unable must fast for two consecutive months by way of repentance to Allah.
 And Allah is All-Knowing, All-Wise.

 # 586